There were no last-second attempts to communicate or escape.

 Filled with fear, in the cold darkness, seeking escape, the captive tries to feel their way around the room.
 Other than the padlocked doors, there does not appear to be a second way out.

-The prisoner feels helpless and is biding their time.
+The prisoner feels helpless in the moment, but remains hopeful as they bide their time.
 A couple of hours pass, and the person does not hear anyone outside the shed.
 Other than leaves rustling in the light wind, there is a quiet.

 SUDDENLY STRUCK WITH TERROR